anjo-hsr/CloudInf/14-PYang/README.md

 ```

 ## Usage
-1. Start the script and configure your connection
+1. Start the script and configure your connection if needed
-2. Select the needed function - terminate with exit
+2. Select the needed function by typing a listed key - terminate with exit
-4. Provide the needed variables
+2.1.
+If needed select an additional key
+2.2.
+If needed type the right arguments into the console window
-5. Repeat if needed
+3. Repeat if needed